William Redmond (Irish politician, born 1886): Dáil career

 Following independence, Redmond was elected as an Independent Nationalist deputy in the 4th Dáil for Waterford at the 1923 general election.
 In 1926, he co-founded the National League Party, appealing to former supporters of the Irish Parliamentary Party, ex-servicemen, and others, including Unionists, alienated by the policies of the Cumann na nGaedheal government.
 The new party won eight seats at the June 1927 general election.

 However Redmond alarmed his supporters by supporting a motion of no confidence placed by Labour Party and Fianna Fáil to bring down the Cumann na nGaedheal government, and replace it with a minority Labour Party–National League administration supported from outside by Fianna Fáil.
 The attempt failed and in the ensuing general election in September 1927, the party won only two seats, including Redmond.
 The following year the National League was dissolved and in 1931 Redmond joined Cumann na nGaedheal.
-He died in April 1932.
+He died suddenly in April 1932.
 No by-election was held for the vacancy.
 His wife Bridget Redmond was elected as a Cumann na nGaedheal TD for Waterford at the 1933 general election.